ietf-wg-acme/acme/draft-ietf-acme-acme.md

 In some cases, a CA running an ACME server might have a completely external, non-ACME process for authorizing a client to issue for an identifier.
-In these case, the CA should provision its ACME server with authorization objects corresponding to these authorizations and reflect them as already-valid requirements in any issuance applications requested by the client.
+In these case, the CA should provision its ACME server with authorization objects corresponding to these authorizations and reflect them as already valid in any issuance applications requested by the client.

 If a CA wishes to allow pre-authorization within ACME, it can offer a "new authorization" resource in its directory by adding the key "new-authz" with a